-Mark/Mark area Mark or unmark the interior of a polygon The command changes the fill state of a polygon or circle.
-The colour of the filled interior is determined by the colour of the bordering polyline.
+Mark/Mark area Mark or unmark the interior of a polygon The command toggles the fill state of a polygon or circle.
 Note.
 There are several ways of hatching (filling) the area.
 To select the type and density of hatch, right click on the blue dot or use the command Configuration General options Sketch.
 Note.
 Polylines need not be closed in order to be (area) filled.
 Note.
-You can also use the Anchor command to mark/unmark the area of a polygon.
-(Mark/Toggle Unknown status) The command is available in the Plus mode only.
+The command Restyle object provides a better way to colour the interior and border of a circle or polygon.
+(Mark Toggle Unknown status) The command is available in the Plus mode only.
 The command toggles the Unknown status of objects.
 The command appears in OK Geometry Plus only.
 This command is used to mark objects that are considered as Unknown (non-given).
 Object marked as Unknown are coloured in pale-green.
 Such objects are not considered in the query, unless they are the object of query.
 A typical use of this function is the study of construction problems.
 In a construction we can query how can an Unknown object be obtained from known objects.
 For more information, see the Advanced query section in the OK Geometry Plus reference manual.
 (Clear all Unknown) The command is available in the Plus mode only.
 The command clears the Unknown flag for all objects.
 The command appears in OK Geometry Plus only.
 For more information, see the Advanced query section in the OK Geometry Plus reference manual.
-Mark/Mark arrow Mark one or two arrows on a line segment Apply the command repeatedly (or scroll the mouse wheel) for various alternatives of placing arrows.
-Adding arrows affects a line segment only visually, not functionally (i.e. arrowed segment does not represent a vector).
+Mark/Mark arrow Mark one or two arrows on a line segment The command marks/unmarks one or more arrows a line segment.
+Note.
+Apply the Anchor command repeatedly (or scroll the mouse wheel) for various alternatives of placing arrows.
+See Section 6 for more information.
+Note.
+Adding arrows affects a line segment only visually, not functionally (i.e., arrowed segment does not function as a vector).